 Epigenetic alterations (epigenetic drift)

-Unfortunately things change for the worse with age.
+Unfortunately, things change for the worse with age.
 Epigenetic drift is the progressive accumulation of changes in the epigenome.
 This is analogous to your cells slowly falling asleep at the wheel and gradually sliding off the highway towards the forest.
-The deregulation of epigenetic patterns are tissue specific but they happen all over the body.
-Epigenetic clocks have been developed (Steve Horvath), which measure these changes and can determine biological age of the organism within +/-3 years precision.
+The deregulation of epigenetic patterns are tissue-specific but they happen all over the body.
+Epigenetic clocks have been developed (Steve Horvath), which measure these changes and can determine the biological age of the organism within +/-3 years precision.

 C-Myc is an oncogene which has a high potential to induce cancer.
 In 2016 Yuancheng Lu from David Sinclair’s lab discovered that the epigenome can be reset even by excluding the c-Myc factor.
 Since then Sinclair’s lab has devised a successful method of reverting the epigenome to a younger state.
 This is done with gene therapy introduced and transiently activated OSK factors.
 The research paper is available here.